 Section 1 Quant

 |Module||No. of questions||Difficulty||Priority|

-Though Algebra & Arithmetic are higher in volume, the difficulty level of questions is higher in the last three topics (Data Interpretation, Data Analytics & Applied Mathematics).
-That’s why students who score a 170/170 in Quant usually prefer to master these topics first, usually starting their GRE® preparation with them.
+Though the number of questions from Algebra, Arithmetic, and Geometry are higher in volume, the difficulty level of questions is higher in the topics, Data Interpretation, Data Analysis and Applied Mathematics.
+That is why students who score a 170/170 in Quant usually prefer to master these topics first, usually starting their GRE® preparation with them.

-Here is a list of the top mistakes to avoid on the quants section if you’re looking to score BIG:
+Here is a list of the top mistakes to avoid in the Quant section if you’re looking to score BIG:

-- Most 170 scorers spend over 60% of the time devoted to GRE® preparation on learning, out of which the majority is spent on tricky topics like Geometry, Applied Mathematics & Data Analysis!
-However, if you’re preparing on a tight schedule, it’s a good idea to prepare topics that have a higher representation first, such as arithmetic, algebra and geometry.
-The remaining time is spent on practicing, and here too you must ensure that you practice the harder topics first, and identify where exactly you’re making mistakes.
-This will allow you to allot more time to learning important concepts and ensuring no knowledge gaps exist by the time you take your GRE®.
+- Most 170 scorers spend over 60% of the time devoted to GRE® preparation on learning, out of which a larger portion is spent on dealing with tricky topics like Geometry, Applied Mathematics and Data Analysis.
+However, if you are preparing on a tight schedule, it’s a good idea to focus on topics that have a higher representation first, such as Arithmetic, Algebra and Geometry.
+You can spend the remaining time practicing the topics that are harder for you, and identify where exactly you are make mistakes.
+This will allow you to allot more time for learning important concepts and ensuring no knowledge gaps exist by the time you take your GRE®.

 2) Falling prey to trick questions